 Housing facilities under the Next Step, Scattered Site Permanent Supportive Housing, and Housing Now programs are subleased to the clients.
-Rental income from these program subleases was \$66,507 for the fiscal year ended June 30, 2023.
+Total rental income from these program subleases was \$70,960 for the fiscal year ended June 30, 2024.

 Indemnities and Guarantees